-Confer with Local, State and Federal law enforcement agencies in regard to prosecution or investigative matters assigned to the Department; review and evaluate reports submitted by law enforcement agencies for criminal complaints.
+Confer with Local, State, and Federal law enforcement agencies regarding prosecution or investigative matters assigned to the District Attorney's Office; review and evaluate reports submitted by law enforcement agencies for criminal complaints.

-Answer questions and provide information to the public; investigate complaints and recommend corrective action as necessary to gain resolution.
+Answer questions and provide information to the public; investigate complaints and recommend corrective action as necessary to resolve complaints.

 Perform related duties as assigned.